LucifielHack/Writeup/HTB/Machines/TheNotebook/README.md

-# The Notebook Hackthebox Walkthrough
+# The Notebook Hackthebox Writeup

 ## All Ports Scan